Trying to find when is the best time to send money to India? That’s EXACTLY what I cover in this post.

 Trying to time your money transfer is like trying to bet on shares in the stock market.
 It’s tricky based on many factors.

-Check this piece by Hemant – it’s an old one (2011 exchange rate levels), but the fundamentals still hold good as GBP/USD to INR rates are stronger compared to the 2011 levels.
-It gives a good insight into how various other factors also influence GBP to INR exchange rates and how keeping an eye on these could help take a better decision.
+Check this piece by Hemant – it’s an old one (2011 exchange rate levels), but the fundamentals still hold good in 2021 as GBP/USD to INR rates are stronger compared to the 2011 levels.
+It gives a good insight into how various other factors also influence GBP to INR exchange rates and how keeping an eye on these could help make a better decision.

-Note: I recommend discussing your needs with a currency expert or broker who can guide you with different options suited to your situation, and explain you the dynamics of currency rate fluctuations.
-My tips are based solely on my experience and personal opinion.
+Note: I recommend discussing your needs with a currency expert or broker who can guide you with different options suited to your situation, and explain to you the dynamics of currency rate fluctuations.
+The tips discussed here are my personal opinion and are based solely on my experience and not financial advice.

 Tips to time your money transfers to India to get the best rates